 We welcome students from around the world!

 Transcripts and pertinent medical records must be translated into English before submission.
-Other information, such as English as Second Language (ESL) test scores, that may be helpful in determining the grade and academic course level placement at Xian Yun CA, should also be included.
+Other information, such as English as Second Language (ESL) test scores, that may be helpful in determining the grade and academic course level placement at Xian Yun Academy, should also be included.

 Upon arrival, all students whose native language is not English are given a test to assess their fluency for placement into the ESL Program.
 ESL students are tested each year and placed in the appropriate level until they test out of ESL and can take regular courses with native English-speaking students.